-(17) "Informed clinical opinion" means the acquisition and interpretation of multiple sources of information as part of the evaluation and assessment process.
+(20) "Informed clinical opinion" means the acquisition and interpretation of multiple sources of information as part of the evaluation and assessment process.
 This includes evaluation and assessment results, observation reports, previous testing results, medical data, parent reports, and other evaluative information.
 A review of this information is used in forming a determination regarding current developmental status and the need for EI.

-(a) Informed clinical opinion may be used as an independent basis to establish a child’s eligibility under this Section even when other instruments do not establish eligibility.
+(a) Informed clinical opinion may be used as an independent basis to establish an infant, or toddler, eligibility under this Section even when other instruments do not establish eligibility.

 (b) In no event may informed clinical opinion be used to negate the results of evaluation instruments used to establish eligibility.

-(18) “Initial Assessment” means the assessment of achild and the family assessment that is conducted prior to the child’s first IFSP meeting.
+(21) “Initial assessment” means the assessment of an infant, toddler, or child and the family assessment that is conducted prior to the infant, toddler, or child’s first IFSP meeting.

-(19) "Instruction" means providing families with information and skills that support the achievement of the goals and outcomes in the child's IFSP and working with preschool children with disabilities in one or more of the following developmental areas: communication development, social or emotional development, physical development, including vision and hearing, adaptive development, and cognitive development.
+(22) "Instruction" means providing families with information and skills that support the achievement of the goals and outcomes in the infant, toddler, or child's IFSP and working with infants, toddlers, or children with disabilities in one or more of the following developmental areas: communication development, social or emotional development, physical development, including vision and hearing, adaptive development, and cognitive development.

-(20) “Lead Agency” means the agency designated by the Governor under Section 635(a)(10) of IDEA and § 303.120 that receives funds under Section 643 of the Act to administer the responsibilities under Part C of the Act.
+(23) “Lead agency” means the agency designated by the Governor under Section 635(a)(10) of IDEA and § 303.120 that receives funds under Section 643 of the Act to administer the responsibilities under Part C of the Act.

-(21) “Local Education Agency LEA
+(24) “Local education agency (LEA)” means

-(a) LEA means a public board of education or other public authority legally constituted within a State for either administrative control or direction of, or to perform a service function for, public elementary or secondary schools in a city, county, or other political subdivision of the State, or for a combination of school districts or counties as are recognized in a State as an administrative agency for its public elementary schools or secondary schools
+(a) A public board of education or other public authority legally constituted within a State for either administrative control or direction of, or to perform a service function for, public elementary or secondary schools in a city, county, or other political subdivision of the State, or for a combination of school districts or counties as are recognized in a State as an administrative agency for its public elementary schools or secondary schools

-(22) "Monitoring" means activities carried out by the Department and its contractors which measure the subcontractor's compliance with state and federal mandates for the provision of EI and ECSE.
+(25) "Monitoring" means activities carried out by the Department and its contractors which measure the subcontractor's compliance with state and federal mandates for the provision of EI and ECSE.